surveycto/decrypt/README.md

 ![](extras/readme-images/aes_key.png)

-If you choose *Manual entry*, the *default* field value will be the example encryption key.
+If you choose *Manual entry*, the *default* field value will be the example encryption key (i.e., you won't have to type it in.
+Do not modify the default value).

 **Warning**: This is just an example, and you should **not** publicly share your encryption key like this.
 You should use your own encryption key to encrypt and decrypt your data.